KeithPallo/KRR_final_project/README.md

 We ontologized 16 new predicates in this file, including `differentContentApproach`, `moreDifficultThan`, etc.  These predicates help to describe the classes in this file primarily in terms of the relationships between them.

 **Reasoning:** <br />
 Here we describe 6 courses in microtheories as cases and add them all in a case library.
 As noted above, each of the 6 courses are described using a variety of predicates.
 We again use the `reminding` predicate to obtain courses similar to a specified course, and trust FIRE's structure-mapping engine to determine the dimensions of similarity and evaluate courses in that vein.

 - **Scenario 1** <br />
-What are some similar courses to KRR-Winter2018DescriptionMt? <br />
+What are some similar courses to KRR-Winter2018? <br />
 Example Query: <br />
-`(reminding KRR-Winter2018DescriptionMt CourseDescriptionsCaseLibrary
+`(reminding KRR-Winter2018DescriptionMt (CaseLibrarySansFn CourseDescriptionsCaseLibrary KRR-Winter2018DescriptionMt) (TheSet) ?case ?match)`

+- **Scenario 2** <br />
+What are some similar courses to ML-Fall2018? <br />
+Example Query: <br />
- (TheSet) ?case ?match)`
+`(reminding ML-Fall2018DescriptionMt (CaseLibrarySansFn CourseDescriptionsCaseLibrary ML-Fall2018DescriptionMt) (TheSet) ?case ?match)`

 ------------------------------------------------------------------------------